vxcall/vxcall.github.io/_drafts/2024-10-11-vmprotect-behavior-research.md

 In this blog post I'll write about what I saw and felt during analysis, it's neither something covers entire VMProtect's feature nor in-depth, but more like initial brief research.
 Cuz that'd be beyond my wheelhouse.

 > This article might be too rudimentary for those who ever dealt with VMProtect before.
+Also there might be misunderstandings, forgive me I'm not a professional.
 {: .prompt-warning }

 ## About virtualization